Graphs with unique Grundy dominating sets: Unique zero forcing graphs

-\begin{corollary} Let $G$ be a graph.
-Then $G$ is a unique zero forcing graph if and only if $G$ is empty. \end{corollary} \begin{proof} If $G$ is empty, then $\ggrz(G)=0$ (and $Z(G)=V(G)$).
-Thus $G$ is a unique zero forcing graph.

-For the converse, let $G$ be a unique zero forcing graph and let $I$ be the set of isolated vertices of $G$.
-For the purpose of contradiction suppose that $G$ is not empty.
-Let $S$ be an arbitrary Z-Grundy dominating sequence of $G$.
-Then $\widehat{S} \cap I = \emptyset$.
-Since $G$ is not empty, $\ggrz(G) \leq n(G)-i(G)-1$ and hence there exists $x \in V(G) \setminus I$ that is not contained in $S$.
-By Proposition~\ref{prp:Zunique} there exists Z-Grundy dominating sequence $S'$ of $G$ that contains $x$.
-Since $S \neq S'$, we get a contradiction. \end{proof}
+Moreover, the complement of a (minimum) zero-forcing set of $G$ is a (maximum) Z-set of $G$ and vice versa. \end{theorem}

-For a connected graph $G$, Corollary~\ref{cor:Zunique_characterization} also follows from results proved in~\cite{Barioli-2010}, where it was shown that no connected graph of order greater than one has a unique minimum zero forcing set.
+By Theorem~\ref{thm:ZFGr}, when investigating graphs with uniqueness property with respect to zero forcing or Z-Grundy domination, we can use any of the two definitions.
+Unique zero-forcing graphs were considered in~\cite{Barioli-2010}, where it was proved that no connected graph of order greater than $1$ has a unique zero forcing set.
+This also implies that there is no connected non-trivial graph $G$ that is a unique Z-Grundy domination graph.
+Thus only the weaker uniqueness condition should be studied further with respect to Z-Grundy domination.

-Next, we focus on the version of unique zero forcing graphs that involves automorphisms.
 Although $\ggrz(G) < n(G)$ holds for any graph $G$, there are many iso-unique zero forcing graphs already in the class of trees.
 The simplest examples are trees $T$ obtained from two disjoint stars $K_{1,n_{1}}$, $n_1 \geq 2$, with center $c_1$ and $K_{1,n_2}$, $n_2 \geq 2$, with center $c_2$ by adding the edge $c_1c_2$.
+See Fig.~\ref{fig:Z}, where such an example is depicted with $n_1=5$ and $n_2=2$.
 Note that vertices of any path $P_4$ in $T$ form a Z-Grundy dominating set.

-We next present some more terminology related to zero forcing in trees.
+In the rest of this section, we focus on iso-unique zero forcing trees.
+We start by presenting some more definitions needed in their study.